rust-lang/rfcs/text/0000-http-index.md

 An obvious alternative would be to create a web API that can be asked to perform dependency resolution server-side (i.e. take a list dependencies and return a lockfile or similar).
 However, this would require running dependency resolution algorithm server-side.
 Maintenance of a dynamic API, critical for daily use for nearly all Rust users, is much harder and more expensive than serving of static files.

 The proposed solution doesn't require any custom server-side logic.
 The index can be hosted on a static-file CDN, and can be easily cached and mirrored by users.
 It's not necessary to change how the index is populated, and the canonical version of the index can be kept as a git repository with the full history.
 This makes it easy to keep backwards compatibility with older versions of Cargo, as well as 3rd party tools that use the index in its current format.

-The proposed solution fully preserves Cargo's ability to work offline (for every crate tarball available to use, there will be an index file cached).

 ## Initial index from rustup